nickfargo/state/_includes/content/docs/concepts/object-model.md

 > In this diagram the inheriting owner `o` defines no *real states* of its own, other than the root, however it still views states `pA` and `pAA` as its protostates, and may inherit these as [virtual epistates](#concepts--object-model--virtual-epistates), indicated by the faded appearance of `oA` and `oAA`.
 In this manner, state content, behavior, etc. defined for `p` and `q` will also be exhibited by `o`, just as if those states had been defined directly on `o` itself.

-The next example considers the case of an object that, rather than applying the [`state()`](#getting-started--the-state-function) function directly to the object, instead inherits from a prototype which already bears a state implementation.
+The following example shows an object that, rather than being affected by the [`state()`](#getting-started--the-state-function) function directly, instead inherits from a prototype which already bears a state implementation.

 {% highlight javascript %}
 {% include examples/docs/object-model--protostates-and-epistates--1.js %}